tomasi001/monorepo-template/reqs_IIC_frontend_logic.md

   stripePromise.then((stripe) => {
     if (!stripe) {
       console.error(
-        "Stripe failed to initialize, possibly due to a missing key."
+        "Stripe failed to initialize, possibly due to a missing or invalid key."
       );
-    }
+      // Consider showing a user-facing error message }
   });
   ```